-V OU MIGHT THINK that the strangeness of contracting flows, flows such as the Rössler flow of figure 2.5 is of concern only to chemists; real physicists do Hamiltonian dynamics, right?
-Now, that's full of chaos, too!
+Wow, that's full of chaos, too!
 While it is easier to visualize aperiodic dynamics when a flow is contracting onto a lower-dimensional attracting set, there are plenty examples of chaotic flows that do preserve the full symplectic invariance of Hamiltonian dynamics.
 The whole story started in fact with Poincaré's restricted 3-body problem, a realization that chaos rules also in general (non-Hamiltonian) flows came much later.

 Here we briefly review parts of classical dynamics that we will need later on; symplectic invariance, canonical transformations, and stability of Hamiltonian flows.
-We discuss billiard dynamics in some detail in chapter 8.
+If your eventual destination are applications such as chaos in quantum and/or semiconductor systems, read this chapter.
+If you work in neuroscience or fluid dynamics, skip this chapter, continue reading with the billiard dynamics of chapter 8 which requires no incantations of symplectic pairs or loxodromic quartets.